AKushWarrior/autotrie/README.md

 A versatile library which solves autocompletion in Dart/Flutter.
 It is based around a space-efficient implementation of Trie which uses variable-length lists.
 With this, serving auto-suggestions is both fast and no-hassle.
-Suggestions are also sorted by how often they've been entered, for search-engine-like results.
+Suggestions are also sorted by how often they've been entered and subsorted by recency of entry, for search-engine-like results.

 Read more about Trie [here][trie].